Graydon Carter: Career

-Magazines and authorship
+TCR and Time magazine

-In 1973, Carter co-founded The Canadian Review, a monthly general interest magazine.
-By 1977, The Canadian Review had become award-winning and the third-largest circulating magazine in Canada.
-Despite its critical success, The Canadian Review was bankrupt by 1978.
+In 1973, Carter co-founded The Canadian Review (TCR), a general interest monthly magazine.
+By 1977, TCR had become award-winning, and the third-largest magazine of its type in Canada.
+Despite its critical success, TCR was bankrupt by 1978, reportedly owing $100,000.

-In 1978, Carter moved to the United States and began working for Time as a writer-trainee, where he met Kurt Andersen.
+In 1978, Carter moved to the United States and began working for Time magazine as a writer-trainee, where he met Kurt Andersen.
 Carter spent five years writing for Time on the topics of business, law, and entertainment before moving to Life in 1983.
-In 1986, Carter and Andersen founded Spy, which ran for 12 years before it ultimately ceased publication in 1998.
-Carter was then editor at The New York Observer before being invited by Vanity Fair to take over for Tina Brown, who left for The New Yorker.
-He became editor of Vanity Fair in July 1992.